 Furnaces, exhaust fans, and other appliances all draw air from the room in which they are located.
 Your Biomass furnace adds to that draw, making it important to ensure there is an adequate source of fresh air to offset these demands.
 If this is not provided a negative pressure may be created in the room and starve combustion in the furnace.
-The room housing the B250 must have an opening to the outside providing a minimum of 250 square inches of net free air into the room.
+The room housing the B500, B1000 must have an opening to the outside providing a minimum of 332 square inches of net free air into the room for the B500 Series, and 498 square inches for the B1000.